 2. Picking a College Dorm Roommate

 You will be at an advantage if you know who your roommate will be.
 While sharing a room with your best friend might be tempting; this may not be the best choice.
 A number of friendships stemming from middle school are destroyed in college dorms.
 If you decide to share a room with your closest friend, you will have high expectations.
-If you have never shared the same space with your friend for a long period of time in the past, you may be shocked by some of their habits.
-In order to preserve your friendship and avoid any potential conflicts, it may be best to room with someone else who comes with no expectations.
+If you have never shared the same space with your friend for a long period of time in the past, get ready.
+You may be shocked by some of their habits.
+To preserve your friendship and avoid conflicts, it may be best to room with someone else who comes with no expectations.

 Also, forming a new friendship may be the first step to creating your college identity.
 However, to facilitate personal development and privacy, you will want to separate your emotional and social life from your roommates.
 It’s great to invest time into building a solid relationship, however, some time apart is also recommended.